 - Information on the profession of oil and colourman taken from posts made to the RootsWeb London mailing list by Eve McLaughlin and Bob Cunning: 1, 2, 3

 - All information in this paragraph gathered from Ward’s street directories, consulted at the Croydon Local Studies Library.
 F A Egleton is listed up to and including 1903, Dayburns is listed in 1904, Grove Bros is listed from 1905 to 1909, and “unoccupied” is listed in 1910.
-It’s worth noting, however, that the London Gazette of 5 November 1901 (PDF) carries notice of a winding-up order for F A Egleton Limited at 5 London Road, and so the company’s inclusion in the 1903 directory may be a mistake.
+It’s worth noting, however, that page 7205 of the 5 November 1901 London Gazette carries notice of a winding-up order for F A Egleton Limited at 5 London Road, and so the company’s inclusion in the 1903 directory may be a mistake.

 - The Gloucester Road Story lists Jay’s at 52 Gloucester Road, Bristol, in 1962.

 - According to the Bedfordshire & Luton Archives & Records Service, Jay’s was present in Luton from the 1930s to the 1960s at least.